 Photo by: Saif Al-Sobaihi

-Ginny has participated in residencies and fellowships such as Smack Mellon, Baxter St at the Camera Club of New York, Robert Blackburn Printshop SIP Fellowship, and Skowhegan School of Painting and Sculpture.
+Ginny has participated in residencies and fellowships such as Smack Mellon, The Center for Photography at Woodstock, Baxter St at the Camera Club of New York, Robert Blackburn Printshop SIP Fellowship, and Skowhegan School of Painting and Sculpture.
 Huo is currently the recipient of the 2024-2026 Princeton Arts Fellowship.

 Ginny’s work has been featured in Hyperallergic, Studio Magazine, ART PAPERS, TAYO Literary Magazine, and The Brooklyn Rail.
 Huo holds an MFA from Maryland Institute College of Art and BFA from Brigham Young University, Utah.

-In the past decade, Ginny has worked as the Interim Director of Education and Public Engagement and Assistant Director of Education at the New Museum of Contemporary Arts, Youth Programs Manager at The Studio Museum in Harlem, Adjunct Professor at Parsons School of Design, and currently a Lecturer at Princeton University and NEW INC Mentor.
+In the past decade, Ginny has worked as the Interim Director of Education and Public Engagement and Assistant Director of Education at the New Museum of Contemporary Arts, Youth Programs Manager at The Studio Museum in Harlem, Adjunct Professor at Parsons School of Design and CUNY College of Staten Island, and currently a Lecturer at Princeton University and NEW INC Mentor.

 Email: ginnyhuo@gmail.com